theSuess/wpn/README.md

 Easy to use websocket VPN

 ### WTF is this?
 wpn is a VPN solution using websockets as transport layer.
-Usefull when running behind a reverse proxy like nginx
+Usefull when running behind a reverse proxy like nginx.
+There are some other websocket-vpns but wpn aims for usability.
 ### Setup

 ```.bash